 It was only in 4K UHD that the RTX 3080 truly shined.
 We saw a significant performance increase from its predecessors in 3840×2160.
 I think it’s good since we are now finally able to play games at 4K UHD with playable frame rates.
 And we didn’t even enable DLSS yet; meaning the performance would only increase in DLSS-supported titles.

-My only concern is if the 10GB memory is enough.
-I checked the memory used and most of the time it’s already maxed out.
+My only concern is if the 10GB memory is enough, especially at 4K gaming.
 I’m not sure why NVIDIA limited the memory to 10GB only.
 They could have gone with 12GB (or more) instead.
 I think that the RTX 3080’s overall performance may be limited with only 10GB of memory, in some games/scenarios, or settings.